gubazzs/Prompt-Tetris/README.md

 - `FixShape()`
 - `removeLines`

-all of them, interacting with both the board and the pieces. for moving better the picies, each move it's call `removeShape()` and after call `AddShape()` The `ShowMap()` it's a function that is looping for, returning the `Coloraze()` function, printing line each line.
+all of them, interacting with both the board and the pieces.
+for moving better the pieces, each move it's call `removeShape()` and after call `AddShape()`.
+The `ShowMap()` it's a function that is looping for, returning the `Coloraze()` function, printing line each line.
-The `Colorazie()` is a function where happen the replace of chars and colors using the `colorama` libary
+The `Colorazie()` is a function where happen the replace of chars and colors using the `colorama` libary.

 ## Game
-the game literalliy runs here. in this class, the keys move and rotation the piaces, get the piaces down, and summon others peaces
+the game literalliy runs here. in this class, the keys move and rotation the pieces, using tha `Keyboard` libary t, get the piaces down, and summon others pieces

+`keyboard.add_hotkey('KEY', lambda: insert('TYPE'))`

 ## Install